bhits/admin-portal-ui/README.md

 The `server` module runs with some default configuration that is primarily targeted for development environment.
 However, [Spring Boot](https://projects.spring.io/spring-boot/) supports several methods to override the default configuration to configure the API for a certain deployment environment.

-Please see the [default configuration](server/src/main/resources/application.yml) for this API as a guidance and override the specific configuration per environment as needed.
+Please see the [default configuration](server/src/main/resources/application.yml) for this Application as a guidance and override the specific configuration per environment as needed.
 Also, please refer to [Spring Boot Externalized Configuration](http://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html) documentation to see how Spring Boot applies the order to load the properties and [Spring Boot Common Properties](http://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html) documentation to see the common properties used by Spring Boot.

 ### Examples for Overriding a Configuration in Spring Boot